xmcp/botzone-mccts/README.md

 ## Hints

 - Select "Basic I/O" on BotZone in regard with your program
+- Don't input your program's path in order to activate built-in emulated invader
 - To avoid timeout error, keep the execution time of your program under 4 seconds
 - In case of crashes, you might need to delete `/data/misaka_*` manually in your user directory